Pour Reception

 Honorable mention in FastCo Innovation by design awards 2018

 Pour Reception is a playful radio that strives to challenge our cultural understanding of what an interface is and can be.
-By using capacitive sensing and machine learning, two glasses of water are turned into a digital material for the user to explore and appropriate
+By using capacitive sensing and machine learning, two glasses of water are turned into digital material for the user to explore and appropriate.

-The design materials that we have available when designing digital artefacts expands along with the technological development, and with the computational machinery it is possible to augment our physical world in ways that challenges our perceptions of the objects we interact with.
-In this project, we aim to change the users perception of what a glass is – both cultural and technical.
+The design materials that we have available when designing digital artifacts expand along with the technological development, and with the computational machinery, it is possible to augment our physical world in ways that challenge our perceptions of the objects we interact with.
+In this project, we aim to change the user's perception of what a glass is - both cultural and technical.

 The Pour Reception radio has internal speakers, an AUX input, a small guide, and an interface of two glasses resting on a smooth surface.
 When adding water to one or both glasses, the radio turns on and invites the user to explore the interface that controls the familiar functionalities of a radio.
-A playful attitude and a puzzle inspired approach is almost required to create a new mental model for how the glasses functions as an interface.
+A playful attitude and a puzzle-inspired approach are almost required to create a new mental model for how the glasses function as an interface.

 The technology of Pour Reception is based on capacitive sensing that can turn any conductive material into a sensor.
 While there is several methods for creating a capacitive sensor with Arduino, we have used the Tact library by NANDStudio to create a capacitive sensor which are capable of making readings with rich details.